Get Control of Your Pro Tools Surround Tracks with Spill

 Control Spill from iPads and iPhones with V-PlugIn

-Spill is the first plug-in to support the powerful new V-PlugIn app for super-fast access to tracks and their plug-ins from iPads and iPhones.
-Both Spill and the new V-PlugIn app are included with a V-Control Pro Bundle license.
+Spill is the first plug-in to support the powerful new V-PlugIn App for super-fast access to tracks and their plug-ins from iPads and iPhones.
+V-PlugIn app is part of the V-Control Pro Bundle.

-The V-PlugIn app shows a list of tracks using Spill so a user can just tap the track name and have instant access to channel levels without needing to open a plug-in window on the computer.
-Designed to enhance surround sound re-recording and sound design, these new features closely follow the recent introduction of the Dolby Atmos plug-in touch-panner feature in V-Panner and the iPad version of V-Console.
+The V-PlugIn App shows a list of tracks using Spill so a user can just tap the track name and have instant access to channel levels without needing to open a plug-in window on the computer.
+Channels can be grouped/un-grouped simply by touching the channel designation above the faders.